 In a hot desk or hot desking environment people can use any desk.

-Other terms for hot desking
+Other hot desking definitions and terminology

 Single Sign On for hot desking

-With the Active Login Manager software, you have Single Sign On for your hot desk IP telephones.
+With our Active Login Manager software, you have Single Sign On for your hot desk IP telephones.
 As soon as an employee access a temporary desk and logs into his computer, our software associate his computer account with the desktop telephone.
 Immediately that telephone is linked to the specific user.
 It loads the settings of the user and the user can be reached via his personal extension number.